plblum/jivs/packages/jivs-angular/Planning/jivs-angular readme snippets in markdown.txt

 <!-- Using a custom presentation class -->
 <input
   validate="username"
-  [fivase-presentation]="CustomPresentationDirectiveAction">
+  [fivase-renderer]="CustomRenderer">
 ```
-In this example, `CustomPresentationDirectiveAction` is a class implementing `IPresentationDirectiveAction`, which provides custom presentation logic for the username field.
+In this example, `CustomRenderer` is a class implementing `IRendererAction`, which provides custom presentation logic for the username field.

-## Using `[fivase-eventHandler]` and the Events Factory
+## Using `[fivase-valuechangelistener]` and the Events Factory

-The `IEventsDirectiveAction` interface manages how **events on your inputs deliver their values to Jivs**, triggering validation updates.
-You can supply your custom implementations either through the **EventsDirectiveActionFactory** (set up in `@NgModule`) or with the `[fivase-eventHandler]` attribute.
+The `IValueChangeListenerAction` interface manages how **events on your inputs deliver their values to Jivs**, triggering validation updates.
+You can supply your custom implementations either through the **EventsDirectiveActionFactory** (set up in `@NgModule`) or with the `[fivase-valuechangelistener]` attribute.

 The factory is suitable for most cases, providing consistent and reusable event handling logic.
-If you need one-off event handling or direct control over when and how validation is triggered, you can use the `[fivase-eventHandler]` attribute by passing the class name as the attribute value.
+If you need one-off event handling or direct control over when and how validation is triggered, you can use the `[fivase-valuechangelistener]` attribute by passing the class name as the attribute value.

 ### Example Usage: